 This post may contain affiliate links.
 Check out our disclosure for more information.

-Fortunately, there are free valuation tools online such as National Vehicle and J.D.
-Power (previously by NADA.com) that will allow you to get a better idea of what your RV is worth.
+We have established that there is no Blue Book for RVs, but there are free valuation tools online such as National Vehicle and J.D.
+Power (previously by NADA.com) that will allow you to get a better idea of what your RV is worth and provide an RV price guide.

-Below are four options for calculating the “blue book” value of your RV:
+Below are four options for calculating the “blue book” RV values:

 - J.D.
 Power / NADA